gregsaun/prusa_i3_bear_upgrade/full_upgrade/for_mk2_mk2s/manual/assembly_instructions/step10.md

 #### Assembly

-1. Assemble 3x M5x10 screws with 3x tee nuts on each of z_motor_mount
+1. Assemble 3x M5x10 screws with 3x tee nuts on each z_motor_mount
 1. Slide from top the z_motor_mounts on the Z axis (figure 10.1).
 Ensure the smooth rods holes are facing outside
 1. Ensure z_motor_mounts are touching the bottom horizontal v-slot and they are at 90° compared to vertical v-slot (figure 10.2)
 1. Tighten strongly all M5x10 screws